habitat-sh/habitat-operator/doc/design.md

 backwards-incompatible changes to existing fields (e.g. changing the type of a field to pointer type), without affecting existing clusters.

-### v1beta1 and v1beta2

-The main difference introduced in the v1beta2 custom version is that Habitat objects are now backed by `StatefulSet`s, rather than `Deployment`s, in order to offer support for persistence.

-Because this is a backwards-incompatible change, it was decided to implement it under a different custom version.

 ### Deprecation

 Any time a new release of the CRD is released, the previous one is to be